davidburson/textsearch/README.md

 # textsearch
+This took 3-4 hours to run on my Windows git folder.
+Seems like it was looking in node_modules, so the .gitignore stuff may not work as intended.

 Claude Sonnet 4 generated from prompt:

 ```create an app or script that runs on Windows.
 It takes a list of texts as input and a folder.
 It recursively searches the folder for all occurrences of those texts.
 If any folder has a .gitignore file, for that folder skip its files and subfolders specified by the .gitignore, except always search files named ".env".
 Do not search binary files.```